Read This First

 Prompt 2: When Should AI Ask for Clarification?
 A Comprehensive Analysis

-The central claim is this: The question of when an AI should ask for missing or relevant information in response to a user prompt is a complex issue at the intersection of natural language processing, user experience design, and artificial intelligence ethics.
+In plain terms: The question of when an AI should ask for missing or relevant information in response to a user prompt is a complex issue at the intersection of natural language processing, user experience design, and artificial intelligence ethics.

 Explicit information